iQ ETF Momentum Model

 Investment Process

-The starting universe spans several hundred non-leveraged ETFs across every major asset class and strategy category — U.S. and international equity, fixed income, commodities, real estate, thematic, and factor ETFs — with BIL serving as the cash fallback.
+The starting universe consists of all US-listed, investable ETFs (with leveraged ETFs explicitly excluded) across every major asset class and strategy category — U.S. and international equity, fixed income, commodities, currencies, thematic, buffered and factor ETFs — with BIL serving as the cash or money market fallback.

 Potential Benefits